JiaQie/bug-NLP-explorer/README.md

 The most important parts of a bug report are often contained in the free-entry description (or “Big Description”) field.

 bugReportTokenizer.py
-Breaks down free-entry description from bug report into bigrams of words
+breaks down free-entry description from bug report into bigrams of words

 Grakn_script.py